ALive-research/Slicer-Liver/Docs/adr/0009-ux-and-design-discipline.md

 discipline-compliant PR is fighting against months of discipline-free precedent.

-### Alternative D — Lightweight checklist instead of methodology citation
+### Alternative D — Lightweight checklist with no written rationale

-Replace §3 with a tick-box checklist ("considered Nielsen heuristics: yes/no") in the PR template, without requiring a named finding.
+Replace §3 with a tick-box checklist ("considered usability: yes/no") without requiring a written rationale or interface diagrams.

-**Rejected** because the checklist degrades to rote compliance ("checked: yes") faster than the citation requirement.
-The citation of a *specific* finding forces actual engagement with the method.
+**Rejected** because the checklist removes the in-repo design record that §1, §2, and §3 together establish.
+The chosen approach already treats methodology citation as reference rather than gate; removing the written rationale on top of that would leave no durable artifact of *why* a UI behaves as it does, which is the failure mode this ADR exists to fix.

 ## Consequences